phpbb/documentation/development/extensions/tutorial_testing.rst

     hundred milliseconds to a few seconds.
 This is because database tests set up the database and populate it, which just takes time.

-    Therefor it is recommended to only use database tests when you really need the database.
+    Therefore it is recommended to only use database tests when you really need the database.
 It is better to split your test file into a database-test and a non-database one, to keep the run time short.